Morning sicknessPregnancy - morning sickness; Prenatal care - morning sickness

 Morning sickness will harm your baby.

 B. FalseCorrect AnswerThe correct answer is false.
 Morning sickness won't hurt your baby in any way unless you lose weight because of severe vomiting.
-Mild weight loss during the first trimester is not uncommon and is not harmful to the baby.
+Mild weight loss during the first trimester is common and is not harmful to the baby.
 Call your doctor if you can't keep any food down or you lose more than 2 pounds in one week.

 If you have severe morning sickness with one pregnancy, you will have it with later pregnancies.

 B. FactCorrect AnswerThe correct answer is myth.
-You can have morning sickness with one pregnancy, and not have it during the next.
+You can have morning sickness with one pregnancy and not have it during the next.

 If you have severe morning sickness, you may be having twins or triplets.